calvinrzachman/chain-of-thought/proof-of-work/README.md

 With the pyramid, I am showing you work that I am not capable of producing alone in the allotted time, so it is obvious that this is representative of the efforts of a larger group.
 With Bitcoin I am showing you a hash I produced but yet it is somehow indicative that a larger group of geographically distributed network participants completed more work than I myself am capable.
 How can this be?
 The random nature of finding proof of work satisfying the difficulty comes in here.
 My proof of work takes the form of finding a hash digest of my candidate state update (block) which satisfies a difficulty target.
 The difficulty target is set on a network wide basis by the Bitcoin software to an *expected* (probabalistic) 10 minutes of ***cumulative*** working power of the entire Bitcoin Network and adjusts upward or downward as the network gains or loses workers in raw number or efficiency (hash power).
 If the Bitcoin Network is capable of producing 1 billion hashes per minute, then the expected work required will be 10 billion hashes.
 The Bitcoin software will set the odds of pulling the rabbit from the hat (the network difficulty) at 1 in 10 billion.
 I may "find" a proof of work of the desired difficulty on my first attempt, or my 10 billionth, or even my 100 billionth.
 There is no memory or progress in this operation.
 The success of any given attempt is exactly as probable as any other, namely 1 in 10 billion.
 All you can be sure of is that my presenting you with a proof of work of a given difficulty, say 10 billion hash operations, likely took the network as a whole 10 billion attempts cumulatively to produce.
 The same way you would expect 2 friends each flipping 1 coin per second to take 10 seconds to flip 10 heads between them.
 The Bitcoin network is thousands of friends flipping quintillions of coins per second.

+### The Purpose of Proof of Work \[ in Bitcoin]

 Another peculiar aspect of Bitcoin's use of Proof of Work is that proofs are said to be "found".
 I don't just prove my work.
 I find a proof of work.
 Moreover, that proof is testament to my work and the work of others.
 This process is described above and is referred to as **Mining**.

-### The Purpose of Proof of Work \[ in Bitcoin]
 The security of the Bitcoin network emerges from and relies upon 2 things:
 -	Proof of Work (Consensus)
 -	Independent Verification.
 Network participants who live by the slogan “Don’t Trust.
 Verify”

 Explain each of the above …
+Proof of Work is not enough to secure the system.
+It is Proof of Work in combination with a set of network nodes, all of which perform auditing/state validation functions.

 - With “Don’t Trust.
 Verify” but without Proof of Work, we would have a network which ensures that every message it’s participants propagate meets network defined requirements (authorized, no inflation, no double spend), but no way to ensure that every participant reaches the same view of the system state (no consensus).